bcgov/NotifyBC/docs/docs/miscellaneous/upgrade.md

 ## v3 to v4

-v4 introduced following backward incompatible changes
+v4 introduced following backward incompatible changes that need to be addressed in this order

 1. The precedence of config, middleware and datasource files has been changed.
 Local file takes higher precedence than environment specific file.
 For example, for config file, the new precedence in ascending order is